 Casual sailing: Boats should maintain two metres distance on the water.
 Be careful of people hiking or out on the wire especially when crossing tacks.

-Racing: Racing is currently organised on Sundays and Sociable Saturday afternoons, with informal racing on Wednesday afternoons.
+Racing: Racing is currently organised on Sundays and Sociable Saturday afternoons.
 All signing on is via WebCollect.

 Day Sailing: day sailing is now available for dinghies and windsurfers, but currently not for cruisers.
 You should book online via WebCollect.

 Club Boats: Club boats and windsurfers are now available for hire by members.
 Please contact the office on 07943 196522, it is essential that you book in advance.
 Stand Up Paddleboards are available for hire by members until 30th September.
 These can be booked online via WebCollect.